PSA Mentoring Program 2.0

-The PSA mentorship program aims to connect students (mentees) with advanced doctoral students, faculty, or applied sociologists as mentors.
-To participate in the program, both mentees and mentors need to be current members of PSA.
-Mentor/mentee pairs are generally expected to have contact at least once a month, in a form agreed upon (like email, video chat, etc.), for at least one year or until the goals set for the relationship have been met.
+The PSA mentorship program aims to connect individuals with advanced doctoral students, faculty, or applied sociologists as mentors.
+To participate in the program, both mentees and mentors need to be or desire to be members of PSA.
+Mentor/mentee pairs are generally expected to have contact at least once a month, in a form agreed upon (video chat, email, where possible in person etc.), for at least one year or until the goals set for the relationship have been met.
+Mentor/mentee pairs are also encouraged to attend the annual PSA Conference to connect in-person.

 Matching of mentors and mentees

-Matching considers a variety of factors, based on information provided by both parties.
+Throughout the matching process, pairs will be evaluated based on demographic and other information provided by both parties.
 Mentees indicate what they are seeking from a mentoring relationship, while mentors indicate what they can provide to mentees.
 Both are asked to give information that will assist in matching on areas of personal experience and identity, if this is desired by the mentee and welcomed by the mentor.

-To support good matching, it may take some time after a mentee’s application for them to be paired up with a mentor.
-PSA will work to make the pairing as quickly as possible.
-Once a pair is matched, they will be introduced and contact information shared.
+To support good matching, it may take some time after a mentee’s application is submitted for them to be paired up with a mentor.
+The PSA mentoring sub-committee will work expeditiously to make the pairing as quickly as possible.
+Once a pair is matched, they will be e-introduced and contact information shared by the PSA mentoring sub-committee.

 What does being a mentor involve?